“Life is busy, but I continue learning!”

 Over the years I am glad that I didn’t postpone doing some courses once I became a mother, because now I can look back and as the decades go by, I can see how those little certifications have all added up.

 My first class after my college degree was a series of Cake Courses from the Wilton Program.
-Below is one of my first cakes.

 Shortly after that I got my real estate license.
 The course was over 100 hours long.
 I found a school that allowed me to do it all online.